PawseySC/ebpf-traffic-meter/README.md

 # eBPF Traffic Meter

 A per-user network traffic monitoring tool using eBPF.
 Captures all IPv4 and IPv6 network traffic and logs it to per-user files with direction, bytes, and IP addresses.
+It is possible to specify network addressess to ignore to e.g. only capture external network traffic.

+## eBPF

+eBPF is a technology with origins in the Linux kernel that can run sandboxed programs in a privileged context such as the operating system kernel.
+It is used to safely and efficiently extend the capabilities of the kernel without requiring to change kernel source code or load kernel modules.

+It can track events and interact with the OS at any level including filesystem, GPU, network and any system call, see [references](#references).

 ## Requirements